 OpenLearn Scotland hub

 OpenLearn is a site of free online learning from The Open University.
 It gives you access to Open University course materials and expert opinion on topical issues.
-You'll find over 1,000 free courses, totalling 12,000 hours of learning.
+You'll find around 1,000 free courses, totalling 12,000 hours of learning.